 Abilene Wrongful Death Attorney

-No family should ever have to experience the emotional trauma of losing a loved one through an avoidable and unpredicted accident.
-The experience of shock, loss, and grief is devastating enough followed by the financial hardship of unexpected medical, burial, and funeral expenses.
-When the deceased family member was a breadwinner, it can add an additional element of financial adversity that compounds the matter.
+No family should ever experience the emotional trauma of losing a loved one through an avoidable and unpredicted accident.
+The experience of shock, loss, and grief is devastating enough, followed by the financial hardship of unexpected medical, burial, and funeral expenses.
+When the deceased family member is a breadwinner, it can add financial adversity that compounds the matter.
 It can put the family at risk for even deeper hardship and potential ruin.
 When all of this has been caused by the negligence, recklessness, or intentional wrongdoing of another, it becomes a legal matter called a wrongful death.

-A wrongful death claim can be made on behalf of surviving family members seeking compensation for their damages and losses.
-While no amount of money can bring back a lost loved one, it can provide the financial resources needed for a family’s future survival as well as provide a sense of justice for what never should have happened in the first place.
-At Keith & Lorfing, we represent clients in such claims, using all of our years of legal experience, trial skills, and strong work ethic to fight for a fair and just settlement or verdict.
+A wrongful death claim can be made for surviving family members seeking compensation for damages and losses.
+While no amount of money can bring back a lost loved one, it can provide the financial resources needed for a family’s future survival and a sense of justice for what never should have happened in the first place.
+At Keith & Lorfing, we represent clients in such claims, using our years of legal experience, trial skills, and strong work ethic to fight for a fair and just settlement or verdict.
 If you have lost a loved one in a wrongful death, we urge you to learn more about your case and how we can help as soon as possible.

 How a Wrongful Death Claim Works in Texas